madiej6/EarthquakeEventPinger/README.md

 ## Description

 This script will download all new (OR REVIEWED/UPDATED) ShakeMap files from a chosen USGS FeedURL (see Step 4).
-It can be set to run on a local computer's Task Scheduler to check for new events at a set repeat interval.
+It can be set to run on a local computer's Task Scheduler to check for new events at a set repeat interval, or modified to run in the cloud and export files to a data warehouse.

+### ShakeMap Data
-GeoJSON files are zipped into GIS shapefiles, downloaded to the user's specified folder (see Step 2), and then extracted.
+ShakeMap API returns GeoJSON for each detected earthquake event.
+The GeoJSON is zipped into a shapefile and downloaded to the user's specified folder.
 Only earthquakes within the outer bounds of the Continental US, Alaska, Hawaii and Puerto Rico will be downloaded.

-Code has been modified and added to from this original source: https://gist.github.com/mhearne-usgs/6b040c0b423b7d03f4b9
+Code has been modified from this original source: https://gist.github.com/mhearne-usgs/6b040c0b423b7d03f4b9

 ## Developer Setup